 Two major tasks in statistics are estimation and hypothesis testing.
-Statistical estimation can be distinguished in parameter estimation and prediction and can be performed either on a point basis (resulting in a single value, typically the expectation, the Aristotelian mesotes), or on an interval basis (resulting in an interval in which the quantity sought lies, associated with a certain probability or confidence).
+Statistical estimation can be distinguished in parameter estimation and prediction and can be performed either on a point basis (resulting in a single value, typically the expectation; cf. the Aristotelian mesotes), or on an interval basis (resulting in an interval in which the quantity sought lies, associated with a certain probability or confidence).
 The results of an estimation procedure are called estimates.
 Uses of statistical estimation in hydroclimatic applications include the estimation of parameters of marginal probability distributions or of the stochastic model describing the dependence in time, and of distributions quantiles.
 All these concepts are briefly discussed both at a theoretical level, to clarify the concepts and avoid misuses, and at a more practical level to illustrate the application of the concepts.

 Statistical hypothesis testing is also an important tool that constitutes the basis of decision theory.
 In hydroclimatic studies, it is useful not only in decision making, but also in exploratory tasks, such as in detecting relationships among different processes.
-Hypothesis testing can be performed by the classical framework known as statistical significance (related to a null hypothesis) or within a Bayesian framework.
-These topics are not covered in this text.
+Hypothesis testing is typically performed by the classical framework known as statistical significance (related to a null hypothesis) or, alternatively, within a Bayesian framework.
+These topics have been mostly developed at the basis of (independent) samples and, therefore, are not covered in this text.
 On the other hand, we put emphasis on the concept of order statistics (section 4.12), which is much more important when dealing with extremes.